Balloon Cactus, Ball Cactus, Green Ball Cactus, Blue Ball cactus

 I brought this Parodia magnifica home from Lowe’s on March 29, 2019.
 The label stated it was a Notocactus magnificus but when I did research I found that name is now a synonym of Parodia magnifica.

 It was grown by Altman Plants and the label states:

 Notocactus magnificus is a beautifully geometric globular cactus from South America.
 Blue-green globe with wool and golden spines along the vertical ribs.
 Forms large clustering mounds in time.
 Lemon yellow flowers in summer.
 Protect from frost.
 Provide bright light; hardy to 20F; to 12” tall.
 Water thoroughly when the soil is dry.

-The cactus is in an 11 oz.
+This Parodia magnifica was in an 11 oz.
 (3 1/2” wide x 3 1/4” tall) pot.
-The cactus measures approximately 2 3/8” wide x 1 3/8” tall without the spines.
+The cactus measured approximately 2 3/8” wide x 1 3/8” tall without the spines at the time.
 The golden spines on the side of the cactus are approximately 1/2” long and the spines on top are approximately 3/4” long.

 Origin: Southern Brazil

 Size: Hmmm… The label says 12”, Dave’s Garden says 24-36”